AdobeDocs/campaign-classic.en/help/delivery/using/monitoring-a-delivery.md

     >
     >Replace `<INSTANCENAME>` with the name of your instance (production, development, etc.).
 The instance name is identified via the configuration files: `[path of application]nl6/conf/config-<INSTANCENAME>.xml`

-* The delivery may be using an affinity not configured on the sending tenant.
+* The delivery may be using an affinity not configured on the sending server.
 In this case, check the configuration of the traffic management (IP affinity) and use the **[!UICONTROL Managing affinities with IP addresses]** field to link deliveries to the MTA that manages the affinity.
 For more information on affinities, refer to [this section](../../installation/using/configuring-campaign-server.md#personalizing-delivery-parameters).
 * When the delivery preparation is pending, there can be too many campaigns running, which blocked the status update of the delivery.
 To solve this, go to **[!UICONTROL Options]** and increase the value of **[!UICONTROL NmsOperation_LimitConcurrency]** (default is 10).
 Do not run more campaigns than the value assigned to this specific option.

 ### Failed status {#failed-status}